What are your long-term plans for your start-up? Sell in five years? Float in three?

 Very well suited to ecommerce, SaaS, and other online businesses, revenue-based finance offers a twist on the traditional bank loan.

-Start-ups take a loan between $10,000 and $5m, and pay back a flat fee between 6-12% as they start to make the money back.
+Start-ups take a loan between $10,000 and $5m, and pay back a fixed fee between 6-12% as they start to make the money back.
 So, if you wanted to borrow $50,000, in total you’d repay between $53,000 and $56,000.

 As part of the agreement, you give the provider access to your business’s back-end tools like Shopify and QuickBooks.
 They’ll use information from this software to determine how much you’ll repay in a given month.